DSC-CETB/BMI-calculator/README.md

 BMI Calculator is licensed under the New BSD License (MIT).

-## Dynamic Portfolio is a part of these Open Source programs
+## BMI Calculator is a part of these Open Source programs

 ![hacktober](https://hacktoberfest.digitalocean.com/_nuxt/img/logo-hacktoberfest-full2.aa1e9d9.svg)